ppavan108/learningGuice/Motivation.md

   }
 }
 ```
 We add `@Inject` to `RealBillingService`'s constructor, which directs Guice to use it.
-Guice will inspect the annotated constructor, and lookup values for each of parameter.
+Guice will inspect the annotated constructor, and lookup values for each parameter.
 ```java
 public class RealBillingService implements BillingService {
   private final CreditCardProcessor processor;